 Or, to be more specific, identifying potentially high-risk data processing activities, because you won’t know for sure that there are information security risks until you’ve completed a DPIA.

-You’re therefore performing a broad analysis, looking for – on the one hand – risks that are acceptable – and on the other, processing activities that might endanger data subjects’ rights and freedoms.
+You’re therefore performing a broad analysis, looking for – on the one hand – which risks are acceptable – and on the other, processing activities that might endanger data subjects’ rights and freedoms.

 You can do this by breaking risk into its two component parts: